kamalbuilds/Creator-Connect/README.md

 Features

+* AI generated NFT : For giving access to your community.

 * Pay-per-view functionality: Creators can monetize their content by implementing a pay-per-view model, where viewers pay a fee to access their exclusive videos or podcasts.
 This feature is seamlessly integrated into the platform, enabling creators to earn revenue directly from their content.

 * NFT gated event system: Creators can organize interactive events, such as virtual meetings or live streams, where their community members can engage with them in real-time.
 Access to these events is token gated, meaning attendees must hold specific NFTs representing event tickets or memberships.
 This fosters community engagement and adds an element of exclusivity.

 * Secure storage on Filecoin: The platform securely stores creators' content on Filecoin, ensuring durability, accessibility, and protection against content takedowns or policy changes on centralized platforms.

-* Share directly to Lenster
+* Lens Intregration ~ Share to Lenster directly.

 ![image](https://user-images.githubusercontent.com/95926324/235943778-80a2ae6c-658d-40f1-9608-216f118fddc8.png)